rayhog/aviator-jekyll-template/_api/hardware.2.2.md

 title: Hardware Product
 position: 2.2
 type:
-description: Hardware information in Technopedia is classified by product, model, and power.
+description: Hardware information in Technopedia is classified by product and model.
 content_markdown: |-
+  You query the hardware product to get the product name and other details.
+  To get information about specifications for the harware model, you must query the hardware model node.
+  You use the `HAS_A` relationship between the nodes to get a combination of product and model data.

   `MATCH (n:HARDWARE_PRODUCT) RETURN n LIMIT 25`
   {: .info}